QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Experiments

-\paragraph{Alpha Decay} Figure~\ref{fig:annual_ic_rankic} reports annual IC and Rank IC on the CSI~300 universe from 2021 to 2025.
+\textbf{Alpha Decay.} Figure~\ref{fig:annual_ic_rankic} reports annual IC and Rank IC on the CSI~300 universe from 2021 to 2025.
 A pronounced performance collapse is observed for the baselines in 2023, coinciding with a major regime shift in the A-share market.
-The pre-2023 period is dominated by large-cap ``core assets'', where institutional trading supports relatively stable trends and makes classical momentum or mean-reversion signals effective.
-In 2023, the market rotates toward small-cap and thematic stocks, together with higher intraday noise, more frequent overnight gaps, and weaker trend persistence.
-Baseline methods, whose factor libraries implicitly assume smooth trends and regular reversal patterns, fail to transfer to this out-of-distribution environment.
+The pre-2023 period is dominated by large-cap ``core assets'', where institutional trading supports stable trends and makes classical momentum or mean-reversion signals effective.
+In 2023, the market rotates toward small-cap and thematic stocks, with higher intraday noise, more frequent overnight gaps, and weaker trend persistence.
+Baseline methods, whose factor libraries assume smooth trends and regular reversal patterns, fail to transfer to this out-of-distribution environment.
 QuantaAlpha, by comparison, maintains strong IC and Rank IC through the regime transition.
-It discovers more structural factors, such as \textit{Mean-Reverting Range Deviation} and \textit{Overnight Gap Structure}, that reflect persistent microstructure effects including volatility clustering and overnight information incorporation.
+It discovers structural factors, such as \textit{Mean-Reverting Range Deviation} and \textit{Overnight Gap Structure}, that reflect persistent microstructure effects including volatility clustering and overnight information incorporation.
 These signals are less sensitive to capitalization style, enabling better temporal generalization.

-Table~\ref{tab:qa_aa_2023_representative} provides a factor-level diagnosis of the alpha decay observed in 2023, grounding the analysis jointly in \emph{market style changes}, \emph{factor semantics}, and \emph{empirical factor statistics}.
-Rather than enumerating factor formulas, we focus on which information channels remain predictive under the 2022--2023 regime transition and why.
+A factor-level analysis is provided in Appendix~\ref{app:factor_analysis}.